Stanwukong/Software_Design_Patterns/README.md

 from miles away.
 The course goes to great lengths to lay bare the esoteric concepts of various design patterns before the reader and is replete with real-world examples and sample code.
 The readership for this course is expected to be familiar with some object orientated language.
-The course examples and snippets are written in the JavaScript language but folks with experience in other OOP languages should easily be able to follow the discussion and code intent.
+The course examples and snippets are written in the TypeScript language but folks with experience in other OOP languages should easily be able to follow the discussion and code intent.

 ## Course Structure